Wind-WindKids/winding/samples/sophieandwind/winter.md

 A few camp friends came to say goodbye.
 There was music, paper lanterns, and a table piled high with cupcakes and cookies.

-After the party Sophie and Wind sat on the low deck steps, kissing, unabashed.
+After the party, Sophie and Wind sat on the low deck steps.
-They knew she would be flying home the next day.
+They kissed, unabashed and certain, knowing tomorrow won't be here.

 --
 @right: page, image